-(b) A licensee may allow an employee who is 18 years of age or older to sell, serve, deliver, or pour an alcoholic beverage on the licensed premises; provided, that no employee under 21 years of age shall serve as a bartender.
+(b) A licensee may allow an employee who is 18 years of age or older to sell, serve, deliver, or pour an alcoholic beverage; provided, that no employee under 21 years of age shall serve as a bartender.

 § 25-785.
 Delivery, offer, or otherwise making available to persons under 21; penalties.